Firebolt62/Undertale_HTML/README.md

 Hey!!
-If you for some reason stumbled upon this, you're a teacher grading this, or your degenerate friend sent you this, welcome!
-This is a project I made for school.
+If you for some reason stumbled upon this, you're a teacher grading this, or your degenerate friend sent you this, to you I say welcome!
+This is a project I and a friend made for school.
 Status: finished (More changes however could come in the future).

 The people who worked on this were: Firebolt62 (me) and Lighc.